isomerpages/enterprisesg-cpso/pages/1d-safety-tips-on-power-banks.md

 </tbody>
 </table>
 <h4><strong>⚠️Beware of false representation</strong></h4>
-<p>There is no “CPSO approved” or “CCCS approved” power bank, or Safety Mark
+<p>There is no “CPSO approved” or “CCS approved” power bank, or Safety Mark
 issued to any power bank.
 Power banks are not required to be registered or approved before they can be sold in Singapore.
 Suppliers are to ensure that power banks meet the relevant safety requirements as stated at the